Paying for Your Shelter

 How the Rebate Timing Affects Financing

-SoonerSafe reimburses 75% of your shelter cost up to a $3,000 cap, but only after the unit is installed and your paperwork is approved, and only if you are selected in the random drawing.
-Register early at soonersafe.ok.gov, but finance the full amount as though the rebate may not come.
+The SoonerSafe Safe Room Rebate Program may reimburse part of your shelter cost, but only after the unit is installed and your paperwork is approved, and only if you are selected in the random drawing.
+Register at soonersafe.ok.gov when the window is open, keeping in mind that the state says registration order does not improve your odds, and finance the full amount as though the rebate may not come.
 If it does, you can apply it to a loan balance or simply keep it.

 Smart Financing